Hypermobility, ADHD, And You: Useful Things To Know

 Are ADHD and joint hypermobility syndrome affecting your life?

 Therapy can be useful for improving your quality of life, whether you have ADHD or joint hypermobility syndrome.
-However, if joint hypermobility is causing you chronic pain, you might find it hard to leave the house.
+However, if joint hypermobility is causing you chronic pain, you might find leaving the house difficult.
 Add in possible challenges with organization and time management due to ADHD, and commuting to in-person therapy may be even more difficult.
-With online therapy, you can connect with a therapist from the comfort of your own home.
-This may make it an easier option if you’re living with ADHD and joint hypermobility syndrome.
+With online therapy through a platform like BetterHelp, you can connect with a therapist from the comfort of your home.
+This familiarity may make online therapy more accessible if you’re living with ADHD and joint hypermobility syndrome.

 Research shows that online therapy may be an effective treatment for both ADHD symptoms and chronic pain.
-In a 2022 study, researchers looked at data from six studies of online interventions for ADHD, finding that they usually led to improvements in social function and attention
+In a 2022 study, researchers looked at data from six studies of online interventions for ADHD, finding that they usually led to improvements in social function and attention.
+In another 2022 review, researchers analyzed 33 studies of online CBT treatments for chronic pain.
+They found that online therapy typically reduced distress and improved quality of life among chronic pain patients.

 Takeaway